brainwane/HARK/Documentation/HARKmanual.md

 approximations to continuous distributions, or classes for constructing interpolated approximations to non-parametric functions.
-Tool modules generally reside in HARK's root directory and have names like HARK.simulation and HARKinterpolation; they do not necessarily do anything when run.
+Tool modules generally reside in HARK's root directory and have names like HARK.simulation and HARK.interpolation; they do not necessarily do anything when run.

 Model modules specify particular economic models, including classes to represent agents in the model (and the "market structure" in which they